 Please let me know if you have any questions about this recipe.
 I read all the comments myself and I try to help as soon as I can.
 I have readers from all levels of comfort and experience in the kitchen on my site, and I’ve tried to answer some of your questions already in the post.
 But if I’ve missed anything, please feel free to leave a comment and ask.

 Fresh bread from scratch

-Well, Dan has always wanted to bake bread.
+Well, my husband has always wanted to bake bread.
 From scratch.
 Using yeast.
 And, who doesn’t love hot fresh bread right from the oven.
 Maybe even slathered with butter!